PLewinJones/drop_impact/readme.md

 There are various simulation settings that can be adjusted in the namespace ``` Global_Sim_Settings ``` inside ```drop_impact.cc```.

-Bash scripts to reproduce the benchmark cases shown in Fig 1 in (LINK HERE) have been provided, and an example script for the simulations in Fig 7.
+Bash scripts to reproduce the benchmark cases shown in Fig 1 in (

+[Gas Microfilms in Droplet Dynamics: When Do Drops Bounce?](https://www.annualreviews.org/doi/abs/10.1146/annurev-fluid-121021-021121)) have been provided, and an example script for the simulations in Fig 7.
 A matlab script ```write_scripts.m``` which generates the bash scripts has also been provided, showing how the non-dimensional parameters were computed.

 ## Output and Post-Processing